 English

 The study of English is central to the learning and development of all young Australians.
 It helps create confident communicators, imaginative thinkers and informed citizens.
-It is through the study of English that individuals learn to analyse, understand, communicate and build relationships with others and with the world around them-Victorian Curriculum, English
+It is through the study of English that individuals learn to analyse, understand, communicate and build relationships with others and with the world around them.

-With this understanding in mind, at St Thomas More Catholic Primary School we offer a wide variety of engaging literacy experiences, within authentic real-life contexts, to build essential skills in reading, writing and speaking and listening.
+With this understanding in mind, at St Thomas More Catholic Primary School we offer a wide variety of engaging literacy experiences, within authentic real-life contexts, to build and apply essential skills in reading, writing and speaking and listening.
+We offer a knowledge rich curriculum, embedding the humanities and science in reading and writing to learn.

 We have high expectations for students and work diligently to achieve growth for all.
 It is our belief that focused teaching, engaged learning time and high expectations impact on the literacy outcomes of all.

-At St Thomas More Catholic Primary School, we strive for best practice, actively seeking sound research-based strategies that will improve student-learning outcomes.
-The strategic implementation of a range of instructional strategies creates a solid foundation for literacy learning.
-Explicit instruction and guidance is balanced with regular opportunities for independent application.
+At St Thomas More Catholic Primary School, we strive for best practice, actively seeking sound research and evidence-based strategies that will improve student-learning outcomes.
+The strategic implementation of a range of explicit instructional strategies creates a solid foundation for literacy learning.

 Heggerty’s Phonemic Awareness Curriculum